bozsahin/cogs501/README.md

 The course will be face to face.
 I record the lectures and show videos during lectures, also recorded.
 Physical attendance is not required.
 But mental attendance, physical or online, is always required.

+At any rate, we cannot exceed the physical attendance limit of 16 students in class at any time, as determined by the university for the pandemic size of the room.

 **Teaching assistant:** TBA

 **News and discussion:** in class and the Google